Examining Fast Radiatively Driven Responses Using Machine-Learning Weather Emulators: Introduction

 \section{Introduction}

 In climate science, a central challenge is to predict the future evolution of the climate system given only observations available up to the present.
-The response to increased greenhouse gases (GHGs) is governed by a combination of fast and slow feedbacks.
-Slow feedbacks are activated in response to decadal changes in ocean temperatures and introduce changes in climatic state with no recent historical analogue.
-In contrast, fast feedbacks emerge from atmospheric radiative and convective processes operating on weekly timescales, and these are already fully operative in the present-day climate.
+The response to increased greenhouse gases (GHGs) is governed by a combination of fast and slow responses.
+Slow responses are activated in response to decadal changes in ocean temperatures and introduce changes in climatic state with no recent historical analogue.
+In contrast, fast responses emerge from atmospheric radiative and convective processes operating on weekly timescales, and these are already fully operative in the present-day climate.

-Radiative–convective equilibrium (RCE) is a key process in Earth’s troposphere that governs these fast feedbacks.
+Radiative–convective equilibrium (RCE) is a key process in Earth’s troposphere that governs these fast responses.
 RCE brings the troposphere into a global, time-mean thermal equilibrium by mostly balancing atmospheric radiative cooling with latent heating released when water vapor is lifted by convection and condenses to form clouds \citep{Ramanathan1989, Jeevanjee2018}.
 Based on the ratio of the global atmospheric water content to the global mean rainfall rate, RCE adjusts on a characteristic timescale of roughly one week, which is orders of magnitude faster than the thermal response of the upper ocean.
 Radiation itself responds almost instantly to radiatively active agents in the Earth's atmosphere such as GHGs.
 Hence, the processes governing the response of RCE to an instantaneous pulse of GHGs are very fast compared to the slow thermally driven feedbacks in the climate system.
 These fast adjustments, first identified in simulations of instantaneous \cotwo\ forcing, have since been confirmed across multi-model ensembles and play a central role in shaping the hydrological response to climate forcing \citep{Stjern2023, Samset2016, Andrews2008,Gregory2008,Andrews2009,Andrews2010, Kamae2015, Tian2017, Douville2020, Richardson2016, Dong2009}.

 These processes can be illustrated using a representative subset of the physics-based Earth System Models (ESMs) submitted to the Coupled Model Intercomparison Project Phase 6 (CMIP6) \citep{Eyring2016}.
 In the abrupt4xCO2 CMIP6 experiment, an instantaneous quadrupling of atmospheric \cotwo\ from pre-industrial concentrations reduces atmospheric radiative cooling \citep{Jeevanjee2018}.
 Figure~\ref{fig:cmip_ensemble}a shows that global-mean sea surface temperatures (SSTs) in these ESMs change relative to the pre-industrial control simulations over the course of one month by only approximately 0.1 $^{\circ}$C, a small fraction of the equilibrated response in SST.
 Therefore, during the first month, the upper and lower boundary conditions on the Earth's atmosphere, i.e., the solar insolation and sea-surface temperatures, remain approximately the same as the boundary conditions in the preindustrial simulations.
 On $\sim$10-day timescales, the hydrological cycle responds to the reduced radiative cooling with a corresponding reduction in latent heating from condensation (and hence precipitation) \cite{Stjern2023}.
 Figure~\ref{fig:cmip_ensemble}b shows this fast response in the CMIP6 multi-model ensemble.